omar-ashraf2/newsletter-sign-up-with-success-message-frontendMentor/README.md

 ## Welcome! 👋

-Thanks for checking out this Frontend Mentor challenge, any feedback would be appreciated.
+Thanks for checking it out, any comments will be appreciated.

 # Frontend Mentor - Newsletter sign-up form with success message solution